-3.6.
-KMT5A Knockdown Reduces H4K20Me1 at the CDC20 Promoter
+KMT5A knockdown reduces H4K20Me1 at the CDC20 promoter

-In order to confirm that KMT5A can directly regulate the expression of CDC20 via the mono-methylation of its only histone target, H4K20, chromatin immunoprecipitation assays were performed in both LNCaP-AI and LNCaP cells subsequent to KMT5A knockdown using a siRNA pool of siKMT5A_1 and siKMT5A_2.
-Upon KMT5A knockdown in both cell lines growing in steroid depleted media, a significant reduction in H4K20Me1 was observed at the CDC20 promoter region (Figure 6A,B).
-This led us to conclude that KMT5A can directly modulate the expression of CDC20 via the methylation of H4K20 within the promoter region.
+In order to confirm that KMT5A can directly regulate the expression of CDC20 via mono-methylation of its only histone target, H4K20, chromatin immunoprecipitation assays were performed in both LNCaP-AI and LNCaP cells subsequent to KMT5A knockdown using an siRNA pool of siKMT5A_1 and siKMT5A_2.
+Upon KMT5A knockdown in both cell lines growing in steroid depleted media, a significant reduction in H4K20Me1 was observed at the CDC20 promoter region (Figure 6A, B).
+This led us to conclude that KMT5A can directly modulate the expression of CDC20 by methylation of H4K20 within the promoter region.